 How much more fun can it be if you start traveling the world?

-Maybe one of our most adventurous things to do is when we visited several Asian countries, including Malaysia, Indonesia, Thailand, and Japan, earlier this year.
-And we totally recommend it to anyone who’s up for an adventure.
+Maybe one of our most adventurous things to do is when we visited several Asian countries, including Malaysia, Indonesia, Thailand, and Japan, in 2019 and 2022.
+I recommend international traveling to anyone who’s up for an adventure!

 We were able to experience first-hand the skyscrapers of Malaysia, the famous beaches of Indonesia and Thailand, and the busy streets of Tokyo, Japan.

-It’s so fun how you get to enjoy the amazing environment of different countries and learn about their rich culture at the same time!
+It’s so incredible how you get to enjoy the amazing environment of different countries and learn about their rich culture at the same time!